ysthakur/CMSC320-Notes/Final Review.md

 1. What happens as k goes up?
 What about down?
 As k goes up, you start overfitting because each node will get its own cluster, which won't tell you anything.
 As it goes down, all of the nodes will get put into a single cluster, so you're underfitting and that's useless too.
 2. What is the loss function?
 You should at the very least be able to describe it via words; worst case you should be able to construct an equation for it.
+The weighted distance between all points and the center of their assigned clusters
 3. Draw a bunch of points and some centroids, and mentally run through a few different iterations of your algorithm.
 4. How do you pick the best K?
 What is that one graph in the slides, and why are we looking for the minima?
 5. What is the point of doing k-means in the first place?
 When would you use agglomerative clustering instead of k-means?